evilcloud/PWgo/README.md

 The app uses three dictionaries:

-_the source has been updated to the massive dictionary compiled by Ashley Bovan_
+_the dictionaries have been updated to the massive compilation by Ashley Bovan_

+**Adjectives**: 28'000
-**Adjectives**: English language adjectives -- 28'000 words ~~is a 1347 words long list of English language adjectives.
+~~is a 1347 words long list of English language adjectives.
 Taken from [hugsy](https://gist.github.com/hugsy/8910dc78d208e40de42deb29e62df913)~~

-**Nouns** English language nouns -- 91'000 words
+**Nouns**: 91'000
 ~~is a 1525 entries strong list of English language nouns.
 Taken from [The Great Noun List](http://www.desiquintans.com/nounlist)~~

 **Profanities** is a 2146 entries long list of profanities, heavily edited -- I have tried as much as I could to remove prejudices and leave only insults.
 Many have slipped though and stayed.
 The list is in the state of cleaning.
-In any case, I advise against using profanities option.
+At any rate, I advise against using this option.

 ## How to use it

 The app sits in the menubar and once the icon is clicked, it will generate the following data:

 1. Username -- consists of a merged adjective and a noun.
 All spaces and punctuation are omitted.
 Words are capitalised and then concatenated
-2. Password -- consists of capitalised words strung together, followed by one random numeral (except 0, to avoid confusion with the O) and one random special character (from a limited choice of easily acessable ones)
+2. Password -- consists of capitalised words strung together, followed by one random numeral (except 0, to avoid confusion with the O) and one random special character (from a limited choice of easily accessible ones)
 3. Words of Wisdom -- just a fun experiment where a random adjective and noun are juxtaposed

 Password is automatically added to the clipboard once the menu is activated.
 Just click and use Ctr-V